If you ever thought there must be a better and easier way to train your horse, this training series by Kate Fenner is designed for you!

 Remember, this lesson is all about ‘giving’ – both your horse and you are learning to give.
 It is teaching you both about negative reinforcement or pressure-release, so it is a great opportunity to teach yourself to release pressure and to release it with the correct timing.

-Next month, we continue this lesson by progressing to achieving ‘give to the bit’ under saddle.
+Next time, we continue this lesson by progressing to achieving ‘give to the bit’ under saddle.